abrahan-dev/posts/2022-11-10-simplicity-in-code.md

 ## Where is my function?

-I am not an expert FP programmer, just an _aficionado_, but given the amount of work that OOP code need and the cost per bug, I'd say that classes are not efficient tools.
+I am not an expert FP programmer, just an _aficionado_, but given the amount of work that OOP code need and the cost per bug, I'd say that classes are not efficient tools by design.
 I think with FP the cost per bug can be reduced at a price: the granularity of the system can be overwhelming.
 How do we write our functions and organise them is key.

 ## Conclusion

-This is about changing our mental models as programmers to accomodate simplicity.
-Think first data and functions, then classes for invariants.
+How do we update our mental models to accomodate simplicity?: Think first data and functions, then classes for invariants.

-As stated in the great book "The case against reality" by Donald Hoffman, evolution optimises for fitness, not for truth.
-Maybe programmers also optimise for something that is just an interface, not for discovering the truth underneath the abstraction.
-We depend heavily on space (computational types repetition) and time (for loops).

-I think true simplicity will come whenever we get rid of those.
-There is A LOT of repetition in every code base.
-We are always using the same phrases (computational types) to achieve the same things (homogeneous transformations of inputs into outputs, performing side-effects...).

-But we only have a few things to do with code and we do it again and again:
+Let me digress here.
+We have a very few things to do with code, and we do it again and again:
 - assigning a variable
 - calculating something
 - evaluating a condition
-- ...
+- looping over a collection
+- generate a side effect

+As stated in the great book "The case against reality" by Donald Hoffman, _evolution optimises for fitness, not for truth_.
+Maybe programmers also optimise for something that is just an interface, not for discovering the truth underneath the abstraction.
+We depend heavily on space (computational structures repetition) and time (for loops).

+I think true simplicity will come whenever we get rid of those (space and time).
+There is A LOT of repetition in every code base.
+We are always using the same code-phrases to achieve the same results like homogeneous transformations of inputs into outputs or performing side-effects.

-We also spend a lot of time iterating over collections of data.
-What if we could just update every element of the collection in a single computational unit of time without any iteration ?
-In that case we need to accept that time and space are just beautiful abstractions, not reality.
+We spend a lot of time iterating over collections of data.
+What if we could just update every element of the collection in a single computational unit of time without any iteration at all?
+In that case we would need to accept that space and time are just beautiful abstractions, not reality.

 But hey, I'm just a programmer, not a physicist.